cglondon71/elassandra/docs/elassandra/source/enterprise.rst

 .. note::

-   Elasticsearch transport protocol is the native binary protocol used for Elasticsearch node-to-node communication.
-You can also use the transport protocol from a client application written in java, as describe in the `elasticsearch documentation <https://www.elastic.co/guide/en/elasticsearch/client/java-api/5.5/transport-client.html>`_.
+   THe Elasticsearch transport protocol is the native binary protocol used for Elasticsearch node-to-node communication.
+You can also use the transport protocol from a client application written in java, as described in the `elasticsearch documentation <https://www.elastic.co/guide/en/elasticsearch/client/java-api/5.5/transport-client.html>`_.

 SSL configuration is defined in your **conf/cassandra.yaml** for both Cassandra and Elasticsearch :

-* Server options defines node-to-node encryption for both Cassandra and Elasticsearch.
-Obviously, Elasticsearch transport connections are encrypted when *internode_encryption* is set to **all** or **rack** (there is no elasticsearch cross-datacenter traffic).
+* Server options define node-to-node encryption for both Cassandra and Elasticsearch.
+Obviously, the Elasticsearch transport connections are encrypted when *internode_encryption* is set to **all** or **rack** (there is no Elasticsearch cross-datacentre traffic).
-* Client options defines client-to-node encryption to request both Cassandra and Elasticsearch.
-If *optional* is **true**, Elasticsearch still accepts clear connections for HTTP and transport request.
+* Client options define the client-to-node encryption to request both Cassandra and Elasticsearch.
+If *optional* is **true**, Elasticsearch will continue to accept clear connections for HTTP and transport request.

 To ensure support for all encryption algorithms, it is highly recommended to install the `JCE Unlimited Strength Jurisdiction policy files <http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html>`_ on all nodes.

-Here an SSL configuration in your **conf/cassandra.yaml** file :
+Below is an SSL configuration for your **conf/cassandra.yaml** file :

 .. code::

    # Enable or disable inter-node encryption
-   # Default settings are TLS v1, RSA 1024-bit keys (it is imperative that
+   # Default settings are TLS v1, RSA 1024-bit keys (it is compulsory for
-   # users generate their own keys) TLS_RSA_WITH_AES_128_CBC_SHA as the cipher
+   # users to generate their own keys) TLS_RSA_WITH_AES_128_CBC_SHA as the cipher
    # suite for authentication, key exchange and encryption of the actual data transfers.
    # Use the DHE/ECDHE ciphers if running in FIPS 140 compliant mode.
    # NOTE: No custom encryption options are enabled at the moment